BreachOpen/Chas-Riley/Projects/Network/cir.md

 # Cybersecurity Incident Report: Network Traffic Analysis

 ## Scenario
 You are a cybersecurity analyst working at a company that specializes in providing IT services for clients.
-Several customers of clients reported that they were not able to access the client company website www[.]yummyrecipesforme[.]com and saw the error “destination port unreachable” after waiting for the page to load.<br /><br />
+Several customers of clients reported that they were not able to access the client (host) company website www[.]yummyrecipesforme[.]com and saw the error “destination port unreachable” after waiting for the page to load.<br /><br />

 ## Information Found Within tcpdump Log <br />
 ![Data Traffic](../../assets/img/cir/1.png) <br />